leinue/AVG/README.md

 Oline AVG Engine
 ===

-This is an engine to run adventure games.
+This is an engine that run adventure games by excuting OAEScript.

 It's written in Visual Basic .NET.